Skip to main content

 Where can I find an OISC-registered immigration adviser?

-You can search the OISC register on GOV.UK to find a regulated immigration adviser near you.
+Search the OISC register on GOV.UK to find a regulated immigration adviser near you.
 Only use advisers registered with the OISC or solicitors regulated by the Solicitors Regulation Authority (SRA).
 Unregulated immigration advisers operate illegally and can cause serious harm to your application.

 Last reviewed: April 2026 — based on GOV.UK guidance.
 Always check GOV.UK for the latest rules.